May Day 2025

 Nuestro Bienestar: Evolving to Meet the Health Needs of Our Community

 Originally launched during the height of the COVID-19 pandemic, Nuestro Bienestar was created to provide critical health education and improve access to testing and vaccines.
 Thanks to comprehensive training provided by the Department of Public Health, our dedicated team of health promoters emerged as vital community leaders in the Mission District.
-Between 2020-2023, we trained three domestic workers and one… Read More
+Between 2020-2023, we trained three domestic workers and one day laborer, empowering them to offer essential pandemic relief… Read more

 Blog Tags: